tartiflette/tartiflette-asgi/README.md

 app.mount("/", graphql_app)
 ```

-You can serve it using `uvicorn main:app` and make requests at `http://localhost:8000/graphql` as previously.
+You can serve it using `uvicorn main:app` and make requests at `http://localhost:8000/graphql`.

 ### Accessing request information